marcoschuster/SafeBandWeb/README.md

 - [ ] Add multi-language support
 - [ ] Create mobile app integration

+## Note:

+This NOT a real product nor a startup but a school project.

 ---

 Made with ❤️ by the SafeBand Team